When Susannah Cries

 "When Susannah Cries" is a 1997 song by Norwegian singer Espen Lind.
-It was released as the second single from his second album, Red (1997), first under the moniker, 'Sway', but later it was re-released under his own name.
+It was released as the second single from his second album, Red (1997), first under the moniker Sway, but later it was re-released under his own name.
 A slow, piano-driven ballad, it features strings from the Oslo Philharmonic and was a major hit in several European and Latin-American countries, including Norway, where it was number-one for six weeks.
 It peaked within the top 10 in at least eleven countries, like Austria, Belgium, Germany, the Netherlands and Switzerland.
 On the Eurochart Hot 100, the single reached number 18 in April 1998.
 Same year, Lind received the Norwegian Grammy Award, Spellemannprisen for the Song of the Year with "When Susannah Cries".

-Lind has told in interviews that he almost gave the song away, but his record company, Universal convinced him to keep it.
+Lind has told in interviews that he almost gave the song away, but his record company, Universal, convinced him to keep it.
 He had sent several songs to them, and the last one was "When Susannah Cries".
 Lind felt that it was a bit sticky and lame, but Universal said that it was the only song they liked.
 It went on to become Linds commercial breakthrough and the most played song on Norwegian radio in 1997.

-"When Susannah Cries" was performed by Pete Seppälä in the Semi Finals of the Finnish reality-television singing competition Idols in 2005 and by participant Tim David Weller in the tenth season of the German reality talent show Deutschland sucht den Superstar in 2013.
+"When Susannah Cries" was performed by Pete Seppälä in the semifinals of the Finnish reality-television singing competition Idols in 2005 and by participant Tim David Weller in the tenth season of the German reality talent show Deutschland sucht den Superstar in 2013.